Afternoons & Coffeespoons

-"Afternoons & Coffeespoons" is a song by Canadian rock band Crash Test Dummies, released by Arista in June 1994, as the third single from the band's 1993 album God Shuffled His Feet.
+"Afternoons & Coffeespoons" is a song by Canadian rock band Crash Test Dummies, released by Arista Records in June 1994, as the third single from the band's 1993 album God Shuffled His Feet.
 "Afternoons & Coffeespoons" has been called the band's most popular song amongst fans.
 It is also one of their most successful songs commercially, peaking at number two in Iceland, number seven in Canada, number 16 in Finland, and number 66 in the United States.
 The accompanying music video was directed by Tim Hamilton.

 Background

 The title and lyrics of the song reference the 1915 T. S. Eliot poem "The Love Song of J. Alfred Prufrock".
 Lead vocalist Brad Roberts called it "a song about being afraid of getting old, which is a reflection of my very neurotic character".

 Critical reception

 Upon the release of the single, Larry Flick from Billboard magazine called it "another winner" for the band, writing that although it did not live up to the catchiness of "Mmm Mmm Mmm Mmm", it was a "very hummable" song.
 Martin Aston from Music Week gave it a score of four out of five, naming it "another strong melody, another hummable chorus, another Top 10 hit."
 Emma Cochrane from Smash Hits gave it three out of five, writing, "Unfortunately this single hasn't got a great hook like "Mmm Mmm Mmm Mmm".
 Radio One love them because they fit into their new adult rock sound."